By: Team F11-1 Since: March 2020 Licence: MIT

 -

-returns its equivalent copy ofConsumptionRecord.
+JsonSerializableConsumptionRecordreturns its equivalent copy ofConsumptionRecord. -

-returns its equivalent copy ofDailyFoodLog
+JsonAdaptedDailyFoodLogreturns its equivalent copy ofDailyFoodLog.

 Below shows the high level view of the initialization process:

-For the subsequent sequence diagrams in the section, the lifelines for objects should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram. |
+| For the subsequent sequence diagrams in the section, the lifelines for objects should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram. |

-command into the GUI, a sequence of events occur.
+Whenever the user enters a nom command into the GUI, a sequence of events occur.

 Here is a a step-by-step guide to what happens in such a scenario: